dynatrace-oss-contrib/opentelemetry-specification/specification/sdk-tracing.md

 This implementation passes spans that have been started but not yet ended to the configured exporter.
 These spans are called _unfinished_ spans.
-On each interval defined by `reportIntervalMillis`, all unfinished spans that have been started more than `reportIntervalMillis` ago, are exported.
+On each interval defined by `reportIntervalMillis`, all unfinished spans that have been started at least `reportIntervalMillis` ago, are exported.

 **Configurable parameters:**

-* `exporter` - the exporter where the spans are pushed.
+* `exporter` - the exporter to which the spans are pushed.
 * `maxWatchedSpans` - the maximum number of unfinished spans to be watched.
   While reached, no new spans will be accepted.
 The default value is `2048`.
-* `reportIntervalMillis` - the delay interval in milliseconds between two consecutive exports.
+* `reportIntervalMillis` - the mimimum delay interval in milliseconds between two consecutive exports.
 The default value is `5000`.
 * `exporterTimeoutMillis` - how long the export can run before it is cancelled.
   The default value is `30000`.